QuantEcon/lecture-source-jl/rst_files/more_julia/need_for_speed.rst

 Requirements
 -------------

-You should read our :doc:`earlier lecture <generic_programming>` on types, methods and multiple dispatch before this one
+You should read our :doc:`earlier lecture <../more_julia/generic_programming>` on types, methods and multiple dispatch before this one

 Setup
 ------------------